 Theris A. Touhy, DNP, CNS, DPNAP, Emeritus Professor

 Christine E. Lynn College of Nursing

 Boca Raton, Florida, Kathleen F Jett, PhD, GNP-BC, Gerontological Nurse Practitioner, Oak Hammock at the University of Florida, Department of Aging and Geriatrics, College of Medicine, University of Florida, Gainesville, Florida; Research Consultant, College of Nursing, University of Florida, Gainesville Florida, Veronique Boscart, RN, MScN, MED, PhD, Executive Dean, School of Health & Life Sciences;

 CIHR/Schlegel Industrial Research Chair for Colleges in Senior Care;

 Director, Schlegel Centre for Advancing Seniors Care,Conestoga College Institute of Technology and Advanced Learning, Kitchener, Ontario;

 Associate Professor, McMaster University, Hamilton, Ontario;

-Adjunct Scientist, Intelligent Design for Adaptation, Participation and Technology (iDAPT), Toronto Rehabilitation Institute, University Health Network, Toronto, Ontario; and Lynn McCleary, RN, BScN, PhD, Professor, Department of Nursing, Brock University
+Adjunct Scientist, Intelligent Design for Adaptation, Participation and Technology (iDAPT), Toronto Rehabilitation Institute, University Health Network, Toronto, Ontario; and Lynn McCleary, RN, BScN, PhD, Associate Professor, Nursing, Brock University